MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/createsession.md

 Creates a new session based on the session template name and returns the unique identifier of the session that was created.

-If your organization uses multiple channel providers or a third-party telephony provider, then you can use this method to start a default session.
-More information: [Configure support for multiple channel providers](../../support-multiple-providers.md)
+If your organization uses single or multiple channel providers, then you can use this method to start a default session.
+More information: [Configure support for single and multiple channel providers](../../support-multiple-providers.md)

 > [!Important]
 > This method supports session templates of type **Generic** only.